saiganesh1804/microsoft_analysis.sql/README.md

 Specs
 --------
+In the database that you created ,formulate and execute the following queries in SQL.

-1. File named microsft_analysis.sql should contain the complete script with which you constructed your database (i.e., all CREATE and all INSERT statements).
+1. File named microsft_analysis.sql should contain the complete script with which you can construct your database (i.e., all CREATE and all INSERT statements).

 2. File named queries_answers.txt should contain the SQL statements for each of the below problems.